Pancreatic-Cancer-Treatment

 CT scan: A spiral incisive CT scanner creates three-dimensional images of tissues and organs from different angles.
 A contrast dye may be injected to help make the organs or tissues more visible.

 Positron emission tomography (PET): A small amount of radioactive glucose is injected into a vein.
-The scanner then rotates around the body to create detailed images of the areas where the glucose is taken up.
+The scanner then rotates around the body to create detailed images of the areas where the glucose is taken.
 Since cancer cells often consume more glucose than normal cells, the images can be used to locate cancer cells in the body.

 Abdominal ultrasound imaging captures images of the inside of the abdomen: An ultrasound transducer is pressed against the skin of the abdomen and directs high-frequency sound waves into the abdomen.
 The sound waves bounce off the tissues and internal organs, creating echoes.
 The transducer receives the echoes and sends them to a computer, which uses the echoes to create images known as ultrasounds.